open-energy-transition/pypsa-zambia-workshops/README.md

-# Data Science for Energy System Modelling

-Course at TU Berlin to learn energy system modelling with data.
+# Open-TYNDP Workshops

+Series of hands-on workshops facilitated by Open Energy Transition (OET) to accompany the development of an open-source energy modeling tool for the TYNDP.
+With every workshop a new notebook will be added to the repository investigating different functionalities of PyPSA and implementations for the Open-TYNDP workflow.

 ## Usage

 ### Building the book

-If you'd like to develop and/or build the Data Science for Energy System Modelling book, you should:
+If you'd like to develop and/or build the Open-TYNDP Workshops book, you should:

 1. Clone this repository
 2. Run `uv sync`